desa-lab/Perceptogram/README.md

+# Fork Info

+This fork provides:
+1. A branch 'mps' that converts code from CUDA GPU acceleration to MPS/Apple Silicon GPU acceleration.
+In its current state, this is complete for all of the EEG scripts in the instructions below, but I have not looked at the MEG at all.

 # Visual Reconstruction with Latent Diffusion through Linear Mapping
 Check out the preprint: [Image Reconstruction from Electroencephalography Using Latent Diffusion](https://arxiv.org/abs/2404.01250)
 ![reconstructions](results/thingseeg2_preproc/sub-01/diffusion_recon_plot_ordered_by_performance.png)